arief25ramadhan/vehicle-tracking-counting/README.md

 3. View the output: The system will generate visualizations displaying vehicle detection and tracking results.

+## 4. Results

-## 3. Acknowledgements
+## References

 This project is heavily based on tutorial by [Roboflow](https://github.com/roboflow) in this [colab notebook](https://colab.research.google.com/github/roboflow-ai/notebooks/blob/main/notebooks/how-to-track-and-count-vehicles-with-yolov8.ipynb#scrollTo=Q9ppb7bFvWfc).
-It works by combining the YOLOv8 model from Ultralytics and ByteTRACK model developed by Yifu Zhange, et al. The links to the YOLOv8 and and ByteTRACK repository are:
+It works by combining the YOLOv8 model from Ultralytics and ByteTrack model developed by Yifu Zhange, et al. The links to the YOLOv8 and and ByteTrack repository are:

 - YOLOv8: [Link to YOLOv8 repository](https://github.com/ultralytics/ultralytics)
 - ByteTrack: [Link to ByteTrack repository](https://github.com/ifzhang/ByteTrack)